mspnp/interruptible-workload-on-spot/README.md

    scp -i ~/.ssh/opsvmspots.pem -P 50022 src/bin/Release/net6.0/worker-0.1.0.tar.gz azureuser@localhost:~/.
    ```

-#### Check the interruptible workload status within the Spot VM
+#### Check the interruptible workload status and its logs within the Spot VM

-1. you can remote ssh by using the section above and then execute the following command
+1. You can remote ssh by using the section above and then execute the following command

    ```bash
    sudo systemctl status interruptible-workload